“Sugar in the Raw” is Not Really Raw at All!Updated: December 22, 2017 Healthy Living

 Another fake raw food at the store that is fooling a whole lot of people from the emails I’ve been getting is the Sugar in the Raw product also known as turbinado sugar or natural cane sugar.

 But wait!
 There’s a “Good Housekeeping” seal of approval in the upper right corner of the Sugar in the Raw box!

 Doesn’t that mean that the Sugar in the Raw product has been checked out and is legitimate in it’s labeling claims?

 Apparently not.
 Here’s what the manufacturer of Sugar in the Raw has to say about it’s product:

 Enjoy sweet moments naturally with Sugar In The Raw®, our all-natural Turbinado sugar grown in the tropics.
 The hearty, golden crystals are never bleached, so they keep the rich flavor and color of their natural molasses.
 So go on, stir it in or sprinkle it on.
 Bake and cook with it too.
 Whatever you do, just do it naturally with Sugar In The Raw®.

 It seems that just because Sugar in the Raw is unbleached makes it raw.

-Perhaps that is what the USDA allows when it comes to labeling sugar products, but to me, a sugar that is truly raw means much more than just unbleached.
+Perhaps that is what the USDA allows when it comes to labeling sugar products.
+To me, a sugar that is truly raw means much more than just unbleached.
 It means that nothing has been removed or added as well.

-The wording above is so sneaky because it leads the consumer to believe that the natural molasses is intact.
+The wording on the package in the picture above is so sneaky because it leads the consumer to believe that the natural molasses is intact.
 And, for Sugar in the Raw, a small amount of the molasses is indeed intact because it is a darker color than white sugar.

-The sucanat is much darker visually demonstrating that Sugar in the Raw is a fake and is not an unadulterated product that is in it’s original, natural form contrary to the sneaky claims by the manufacturer.
+The sucanat is much darker visually demonstrating that Sugar in the Raw is a Fake.
+It is an adulterated product contrary to the sneaky claims by the manufacturer.

 Buy Sucanat As Your Healthiest White or Brown Sugar Substitute

-Sucanat is the best substitute for white or brown sugar in your recipes for cookies and cakes – NOT Sugar in the Raw or other turbinado sugars.
+Sucanat is the best substitute for white or brown sugar in your recipes for cookies and cakes.
+It is best to bypass Sugar in the Raw or other turbinado sugar brands.